madeleine200/Getting-and-Cleaning-Data---Assignment/README.md

 Data Science Coursera - Assignment for Getting and Cleaning Data Course

 This repository contains the files for the Getting and Cleaning Data assignment.<br/>
-The assignment is to download the data collected from the accelerometers from the Samsung Galaxy S smartphone and produce a tidy data set.
+The assignment is to download the data collected from the accelerometers from the Samsung Galaxy S smartphone and produce a tidy data set.<br/>
-Data is sourced from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+Data is sourced from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip <br/>
+A full description of how the data was obtained can be found at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ## Files